-The Receiver has not made any mortgage payments to Fannie Mae or Citibank as Trustee since the Receiver's appointment over two years ago.
-In addition, at the outset of the case, the Receiver commingled multiple properties' rental income and used Fannie Mae's and Citibank as Trustee's cash collateral/rents to pay for expenses of and prop up the operations and expenses of unrelated properties of other lenders.
+The Receiver has not made any mortgage payments to the Mortgagees since the Receiver's appointment over two years ago.
+In addition, at the outset of the case, the Receiver commingled multiple properties' rental income and used the Mortgagees' cash collateral/rents to pay for expenses of and prop up the operations and expenses of unrelated properties of other lenders.
 Receiver's Opposition to Motion by Federal Home Loan Mortgage Corporation Concerning Rents Collected by the Equity Receiver [Dkt.
 115], pp. 5-7.
 The Mortgagees were forced to take action and seek relief from the Court.
 On February 13, 2019, the magistrate judge recognized that the rents were cash collateral and ordered the Receiver to cease commingling rents and to restore the Properties' rents that the Receiver had impermissibly utilized and dissipated.
 Memorandum Opinion and Order [Dkt.
 223], pp. 8-9.